John Sansom SQL Server DBA in the UK

 My advice is to arm yourself with this knowledge.
 If you know that something will go wrong at some point then you can prepare what you plan to do about it ahead of time so that you are not caught out unexpectedly.

-Adopting a defensive mindset
+Adopting a Defensive Mindset

 Your database environments are business assets and in your role as a DBA it is your responsibility to guard and protect them.